Greater Lebanon: Education

-Personal Status Law
+Personal status law

 With the establishment of the Mandate of Greater Lebanon, the personal status of citizens was designated to officially-recognized sects, which altered the political dynamics between the communities residing in the territory and granted legal authority in civil law disputes to sect-based courts.
+For example, Shi'i Muslims no longer had to follow the Hanafi Sunni courts, which was the norm during Ottoman rule, but could instead turn to newly established Jaʿfari courts.
 The sect-based authority had at times inadvertently both affirmed and conflicted with the borders of Greater Lebanon, within civil legal matters such as divorce, as Linda Sayed argues that members of religious sects who lived outside of Greater Lebanon, which were given legal authority in Greater Lebanon could use its authority to contest legal decisions made in the Mandate territories they resided in such as the Mandate for Palestine.
+For example, one historical account shows Iranian woman named Fatima challenging her alimony payment in Beirut, despite previously living in Baghdad where her husband still resided.
+Sect based personal status law still exists in modern-day Lebanon, whilst there is no unified civil personal status law.

 Demographics

-The first and only official religious census of Greater Lebanon was carried out in 1932 and concluded that the population was roughly split equality between Muslims and Christians and that the largest sects were Maronite Christianity, Sunni Islam and Shia Islam.